onzfonz/comp227/src/content/4/en/part4a.md

 │   └── middleware.js
 ```

+Let's get started

+#### utils/logger.js

-So far we have been using `console.log` and `console.error` to print different information from the code.
+So far we have been using `console.log` and we gently introduced `console.error` to print different information from the code.
-However, this is not a very good way to do things.
+However, there are better tricks we can use to [go beyond `console.log`](https://dev.to/stefirosca/7-tips-tricks-to-make-your-console-log-output-stand-out-389g).
-Let's separate all printing to the console to its own module *utils/logger.js*:
+Let's go one step closer to best practices and **separate all console printing to the module *utils/logger.js***

 ```js
 const info = (...params) => {